wikimedia/limnpy/README.md

  {'name' : 'ancillary', 'graph_ids' : ['false_alarms']}]
 ````

-And to finally create the JSON file which the server will read, call `db.write(basedir)` to place the file in the appropriate subdirectory ('dashboards') of the `basedir`
+And to finally create the JSON file which the server will read, call `db.write(basedir)` to place the file in the appropriate subdirectory ('dashboards') of 'basedir'